 The two main types of thyroid disease are hypothyroidism and hyperthyroidism.
 An underactive thyroid can result in your body not making enough thyroid hormones.
 This is known as hypothyroidism [3].
 Alternatively, an overactive thyroid, known as hyperthyroidism, can cause an overproduction of these hormones [4].
 Understanding the differences between hypothyroidism vs. hyperthyroidism is essential for proper diagnosis and treatment.

-These two conditions can share some broad similarities, but many potential early signs of thyroid disease can be hard to miss.
+These two conditions can share some broad similarities, but many potential early warning signs of thyroid disease can be hard to miss.
 Here are some of the most common signs of thyroid dysfunction.

 Your metabolism is how your body utilizes food and converts it into usable energy.
 That process is naturally linked to your weight.
 Without enough thyroid hormone, your metabolism may slow down, which can result in unintended weight gain.
 Even with changes to your diet and exercise regimen, weight gain can be hard to shed if you have a hormone imbalance [3].